bcchen52/Ternary-Addition-Turing-Machine/README.md

 # Files

-1. `ternarny.jff` is the JFLAP file with the Turing machine.
+1. `ternary.jff` is the JFLAP file with the Turing machine.

 2. `generate_test.py` is a Python script to generate an input of two random ternargy numbers of length 100-120 in the form `number1#number2`, stored in `test_cases.txt`, and the expected sum in `expected_cases.txt`.